clintjedwards/gofer/website/docs/intro.md

 This is actually a good thing in most cases and something that most small companies should embrace.
 The guarantees and structure of gitops is useful for building and testing software.

-Eventually as your workload grows though, you'll start to notice that tying your short-term job runner to gitops leaves a few holes in the proper management of those jobs.
+Eventually as your workload grows though, you'll start to notice that tying your short-term job runner to a particular repository leaves a few holes in the proper management of those jobs.

 **Let's take a look at an example:**

-Let's imagine you've built a tool that uses static analysis to examine PRs for potential issues[^1].
+Imagine you've built a tool that uses static analysis to examine PRs for potential issues[^1].
 The philosophy of gitops would have you store your tool's job settings in that same repository.

 [Here is an example of buildkite's approach](https://buildkite.com/docs/pipelines/defining-steps#customizing-the-pipeline-upload-path) where your job definition is uploaded on every run via the buildkite config file at that certain commit.

-This model of joining your job to the commit it's operating on works well until you have to fix something.
+This model of joining your job to the repository and the commit that repository is operating on works well until you have to fix something.

 Suddenly you have to fix a bug in your job and it's a breaking change with other parts of the system.
 Not terribly uncommon.